syncfusion-content/winui-docs/winui/Installation/Installation-Errors.md

 ### Suggested solution

-Open and kill the msiexec process in the task manager and then continue to install Syncfusion.
-If the problem is still present, restart the computer and try Syncfusion installer.
+Open and kill the msiexec process in the task manager and then continue to install Syncfusion&reg;.
+If the problem is still present, restart the computer and try Syncfusion&reg; installer.

 1. Open the Windows Task Manager.